jasmit35/TROLoad/docs/TROLoad User's Guide.md

 ## Monthly processing

 You probably want to process more than the previous months data.
 It depends on if you have modified any transactions from prior months.
-For documentation purposes, we will process the proceding three months.
+For documentation purposes, we will process the proceding six months.

-### On enki - Backup the starting point
+### On the database server - Backup the starting point

 Before starting a new month, run a full export of the data as it currently stands.
 Use the instructions in the "exports" section of the "Postgres User's Guide".

-### On Ganeymede
+### On Ninkasi - export the new data

 Run Quicken and select the following options: